Community language schools

 Community language schools funding program

-Annual funding is available through our community language school funding program.
+Annual funding is available through the department's community language school funding program.
 The funding is designed to support the delivery of school-aged and preschool language programs (where approved) and can cover costs such as:

 • teacher salaries